Skip to main content

 • Settings: settings for feedback, file uploads, and a link to the privacy policy.

-• Chat widget with authentication switch and Google Client ID field for embedding with login.
+• The Chat widget with authentication switch and Google Client ID field for embedding with login.

 Prompts

-The Prompts section is used to control the logic and behavior of the assistant through so-called system instructions.
-Here, the user defines how the assistant should respond, what stance it should take, communication style, or structure of responses.
+The Prompts section is used to control the logic and behavior of the agent through so-called system instructions.
+Here, the user defines how the agent should respond, what attitude it should take, communication style, or structure of responses.

-• Table of all prompts; Create Prompt button for creating a new one.
+• A table of all prompts; the Create Prompt button for creating a new one.

 • After creation, you can manage the prompt text and execution schedule.